ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

         --exp_name my_model_exp \
         --ver valid

-We use validation version of WikiText-2 dataset (as specified in ``--ver valid``) to check our performance.
+We use **validation** version of WikiText-2 dataset (as specified in ``--ver valid``) to check our performance.

-If perplexity on validation set does not do well, then we should go back to re-train our model, then validate again, then re-train our model again, and so on.
+If :term:`perplexity` on validation set does not do well, then we should go back to re-train our model, then validate again, then re-train our model again, and so on.
-The loop goes on and on until we reach a point where we get good perplexity on both training and validation dataset.
+The loop goes on and on until we reach a point where we get good :term:`perplexity` on both training and validation dataset.
-This means we might have a language model which is able to generalize on dataset we have never used to train (validation set in this case).
+This means we might have a :term:`language model` which is able to generalize on dataset we have never used to train (validation set in this case).
-To further verify our hypothesis, we should now use test version of WikiText-2 dataset to check our performance.
+To further verify our hypothesis, we should now use **test** version of WikiText-2 dataset to check our performance.

 .. code-block:: sh